muratk5n/thirdwave/en/README.md

 Bad smells coming out of Sweden; the Nobel Econ Prize is funded by their Riksbank BTW, and the last one went to people who ardently argued for "saving the banks".
-SW might be housing a globalist cell;
-some effective psyop is coming out of there too.

 ---